Eduardo Alexandre Teiga

 2. Which language(s) do you wish you could spend more time practising?

-At this point I would say German as in Luxembourg I’m mainly exposed to Luxembourgish, French, English and Portuguese.
+At this point I would say German as in Lausanne (French-speaking) I’m mainly exposed to French, and to a lesser extent to English, Portuguese, Italian and Spanish.

 3. What are some languages you’d like to learn in the future?